libelle17/autofax/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>autofax</b>
-&minus; fax server functionality: induces automatic fax transmission of files, naming of received faxes and logging of all of them in a database <br>
+&minus; Fax server functionality: induces automatic fax transmission of files, naming of received faxes and logging of all of them in a database <br>
 (manpage-Hilfe in deutsch verf&uuml;gbar: &rsquo;man